multitudes/Python_am_Freitag/README.md

 print(“'".join(a))
 ```

-## dictionary
+## Dictionary

-Single quote are necessary in dict for the keys

-No order!
+Dictionaries are not ordered!
 Imagine we use a look up tag!
 Init with dict()
-Key value pairs
+Key value pairs.
+Single quotes are necessary in dict for the keys
-A common use is counting how many times we see something
+A common use of dictionaries is counting how many times we see a value.
+Ex the frequency of words in a text.
-It is an error to reference a key which is not in the dict
+It is an error to reference a key which is not in the dict.
-There is the “in” operator to check wether a key is in the dict
+We use the in operator to check wether a key is in the dict:
 ```python
 counts = {}
 pangram = "The quick brown fox jumps over the lazy dog"